 The IMPACT Center’s pilot grant program is an extended incubator for our methods.
-We seek the most innovative proposals that address stakeholder needs and draw applicants from all IMPACT institutional partners.
+We seek the most innovative proposals that address community and practice partner needs and draw applicants from all IMPACT institutional partners.

 The first group of three IMPACT pilots were identified through a competitive process during the IMPACT Center grant development process.
 Investigators submitting applications for funding were encouraged to focus on implementation challenges related to developing, refining, employing, and disseminating user-friendly methods and tools to accelerate the impact of evidence-based practices for youth.